-In this article, we’ll show how you can boost your sales cycle speed with these 9 proven tips.
+In this article, we’ll show how you can boost your sales cycle speed with nine tips.

-Your average sales cycle length is the amount of time between your first contact with a lead to closing a deal, averaging all won deals.
+Your average sales cycle length is the amount of time from your first contact with a lead to closing a deal, averaging across all won deals.
 The result tells you how long it takes for your sales team to win a deal.
-Upon seeing the results, many business owners may be tempted to see how well +they stack up against their competitors, but this is not advisable.
+Upon studying the results, many business owners may be tempted to see how well they stack up against their competitors, but this is not advisable.

 A sales benchmark study of hundreds of businesses revealed that B2B companies have an average sales cycle length of 102 days.
-However, the same study said that results vary hugely depending on the source of the opportunity.
-In addition, factors that are unique for each business such as geography, product line, and sales strategy can influence a company’s average sales cycle.
-Thus, the variables are so different that you don’t get a lot of value or insight in conducting a competitor analysis.
+However, the results may vary hugely depending on the source of the opportunity.
+Besides, factors that are unique for each business, such as geography, product line, and sales strategy, can influence a company’s average sales cycle.
+Thus, variables can be so different that you won’t get a lot of value or insight in conducting a competitor analysis.

 What you can do, instead, is to use your average sales cycle length as a benchmark.
 This is important because the benchmark serves as your starting point.
-Use it to know whether the changes that you implement are effective.
-Your average sales cycle length should decrease over time as you leverage the tips in this article.
+Your average sales cycle length should decrease over time if the changes that you implement are effective.

 2. Identify bottlenecks

 Once you get your company’s average sales cycle length, the next step is to drill down further.
-Look at the average number of days it takes for a lead to move from one stage of the sales cycle to the next.
-This should help you zero in on the stages that require immediate attention.
+Look at the average number of days it takes for a lead to move from one sales cycle stage to the next.
+This should help you zero in on the steps that require immediate attention.

-Let’s say your contacts tend to sit the longest in the presentation stage.
+Let’s say your prospects tend to sit the longest in the presentation stage.
 This is an indication that your sales reps might be struggling to get contacts to commit to a meeting.
-To address this issue, you can establish a series of steps to quickly set up a meeting.
-For example, you can follow these suggestions:
+To address this issue, you can follow these suggestions:

-Having a clear procedure on how to get contacts moving from one stage of the sales pipeline to another should help boost the speed of your sales cycle.
+Having a clear procedure on how to get contacts moving from one sales cycle stage to another should help boost its speed.

 3. Determine your key performance indicators

-As you analyze your sales cycle and determine the bottlenecks, you’ll be able to discover which key performance indicators (KPIs) are the most relevant to your sales process and goals.
-KPIs help you measure your progress toward an intended result, think of them as milestones: the more milestones you hit, the higher the chances of you achieving your goals.
+As you analyze your sales cycle and determine bottlenecks, you’ll discover which key performance indicators (KPIs) are the most relevant to your sales process and goals.
+KPIs help you measure your progress toward an intended result, so think of them as milestones.
+The more milestones you hit, the higher the chances of you achieving your goals.

-Now if you wish to reduce your sales cycle length, you must identify KPIs that track how long it takes for leads to move from one stage of the pipeline to the next.
+Now, if you wish to reduce your sales cycle length, you must identify KPIs that track how long it takes for leads to move from one sales cycle stage to the next.
 Examples of these KPIs include:

 - Lead response time – this is the amount of time between a lead’s inquiry and your sales rep’s response.
-Reduce lead response time to quickly convert leads into contacts.
+Reduce lead response time to quickly convert leads into clients.

 - Lead by source – this shows where your leads are coming from.
-Identify the sources where most of your qualified leads are coming from.
-This should help you reduce the time spent on qualifying leads.
+Identifying the sources most of your qualified leads are coming from should help you reduce the time spent on qualifying leads.

-- Lead to opportunity ratio – this metric tells you the percentage of leads that become opportunities.
+- Lead to opportunity ratio – this metric tells you the percentage of leads that convert to opportunities.
 Use this KPI to assess the effectiveness of your lead generation and qualification strategies.
 The more effective these processes are, the faster your sales cycle.

 Determine your KPIs and set a target for each metric.
-This should give your sales reps a clear idea of what’s expected from them so they can quickly move leads from one stage of the pipeline to the next.
+This should give your sales reps a clear idea of what’s expected from them so they can quickly move leads from one sales cycle stage to the next.

 4. Pinpoint high-performing channels

-As you conduct an in-depth evaluation of your sales cycle, the next element that you can look at is your sales avenues.
-Some companies use inbound sales channels such as search optimized websites and organic social media marketing while others rely on outbound channels such as cold calling, cold emailing, and outsourcing.
-You may be leveraging some of these mediums or perhaps using a combination of inbound and outbound sales channels.
+As you conduct an in-depth evaluation of your sales cycle, the next element that you can look at is your sales channels.
+Some companies use inbound sales channels such as search optimized websites and organic social media marketing, while others rely on outbound channels such as cold calling, cold emailing, and outsourcing.
+You may be leveraging some of these options or perhaps using a combination of inbound and outbound sales channels.

 For example, a web design media agency relies on email marketing, online banner ads, LinkedIn marketing, and paid Facebook advertising to generate and nurture leads.
-An evaluation of the sales channels reveal that LinkedIn marketing and paid Facebook advertising generates the biggest number of quality leads.
-The company then abandons its email marketing and online banner ad campaigns and reallocates resources into its two highest performing platforms.
+An evaluation of the sales channels reveals that LinkedIn marketing and paid Facebook advertising generates the biggest number of quality leads.
+The company then abandons its email marketing and online banner ad campaigns and reallocates resources into its two highest-performing platforms.

 5. Refine your buyer persona